Marie Rose Cavelan: Lead up to revolt

 The French Revolution broke out in 1789, spawning revolts across the wider French Caribbean.
-In 1790, Fédon, along with thirty-five other Frenchmen, predominantly free coloured, signed a "Public Declaration of Loyalty", which professed that though French, their loyalty lay with Britain.
+In 1790, Fédon, along with thirty-five other Frenchmen, predominantly free coloured, signed a "Public Declaration of Loyalty", which professed that although French, their loyalty lay with Britain.
 That same year, Cavelan and Fédon relocated to Saint John Parish.
 Selling Lancer, which contained 38.5 acres of land and ten slaves for three thousand one hundred and fifty pounds (£3,150).
 They simultaneously bought the Belvidere Estate, a cacao and coffee plantation from James Campbell, "a Senior Member of the Council and former Acting Governor" of the colony.
 For the price of fifteen thousand pounds (£15,000), the purchase included 450 acres of land and the buildings, 16 cows, 5 horses, and 80 slaves.
 Beginning in 1790, the couple began to manumit the slaves that they owned, releasing Guillaume La Grange; Louis; and Mary Jeanne from Cabresse Island along with her children, Francois Louis, Edward and Rose in 1791.
 The acquisition of such a large estate, evidences that the couple had moved from nominally successful to part of the emerging free coloured elite.

 The appointment of the ultra-Protestant planter, Ninian Home, as Lieutenant Governor in 1793, ensured that none of the colonists of French descent would be allowed to participate in the Legislative Assembly.
 The following year, the French National Convention abolished slavery and extended citizenship to all former slaves in all of the French colonies.
 The Convention sent out emissaries to make contact with those colonies, which had long-standing ties to France, to regain loyalties in the eastern Caribbean.
 By the time the agents reached Grenada, a revolt was already well-organized, with Fédon as the leader of the insurgents, which included free coloureds, slaves and maroons.
 The French agents offered to provide military assistance and guidance, which included the use of Jacobin terror tactics.